JifuZhao/120-DS-Interview-Questions/product-metrics.md

   * then further breakdown that basic KPI by channel, user cluster, etc. and relate them with any campaigns, changes in user behaviors in that segment

 #### 7. Growth for total number of tweets sent has been slow this month.
 What data would you look at to determine the cause of the problem?
+  * Historical data, especially historical data at the same month
+  * Outer data, such as economic data, political data, data about competitors

 #### 8. You’re a restaurant and are approached by Groupon to run a deal.
 What data would you ask from them in order to determine whether or not to do the deal?
   * for similar restaurants (they should define similarity), average increase in revenue gain per coupon, average increase in customers per coupon